How do you start a landscaping company in 2027?

 - Year-10 target — $20M-$60M revenue, multi-location, 25-80 crews, commercial + residential + design-build mix, 12-18% EBITDA, professional management team, owner part-time.

-- Year-15 exit — family succession, ESOP (Employee Stock Ownership Plan) via Menke Group / Prairie Capital Advisors — Ruppert Landscape is the green-industry exemplar of ESOP exit, or strategic sale to a regional consolidator at premium multiple.
+- Year-15 exit — family succession, ESOP (Employee Stock Ownership Plan) via Menke Group / Prairie Capital Advisors — Ruppert market is the green-industry exemplar of ESOP exit, or strategic sale to a regional consolidator at premium multiple.

 3. Failure Modes — The 8 Ways Landscaping Startups Sink